Blog Post

 • Regulatory compliance: is the company operating in a regulated space, and if so, is it compliant?

-What to watch for: Founders who have not assigned IP to the company.
+What to watch for: Founders who haven't assigned IP to the company.
 Contractors who built core product components without IP assignment agreements.
 Companies operating in regulated industries without legal counsel.
 Prior investors with unusual governance rights.

 Using This Checklist

 Apply this checklist consistently across every deal, not just the ones that feel risky.
-The purpose is not to find reasons to say no. It is to build a complete picture so the investment decision is informed rather than instinctive.
+The purpose isn't to find reasons to say no. It's to build a complete picture so the investment decision is informed rather than instinctive.

 For investors working with pre-qualified startups from ESO-backed ecosystems, several of these verification steps (team, product status, traction, lifecycle phase) may already be addressed by the platform data.
-Verified activity data does not replace due diligence, but it gives the process a more reliable starting point.
+Verified activity data doesn't replace due diligence, but it gives the process a more reliable starting point.

 Diligence starts with better data.
 See how Startup Science pre-qualifies startups with verified activity tracking.